Jomiri/pyfiberamp/README.rst

 - Python interface: convenient for post-processing the data
 - Dedicated C++ PDE solver: fast time-dynamic simulations
 - Open source: see what's happening under the hood
+- Free of charge: install on as many computers as you like

-Documentation (still in progress) is available on `Read the Docs <https://pyfiberamp.readthedocs.io/en/latest/index.html>`_.
+Documentation is still in progress and available on `Read the Docs <https://pyfiberamp.readthedocs.io/en/latest/index.html>`_.
-See also the examples folder above.
-If you have a question, comment or feature request, please open a new issue on GitHub or contact me at pyfiberamp@gmail.com.
-If you find some good use for PyFiberAmp, I would also very much like to hear about it.
+For practical examples, see the examples folder above.
+If you have a question, comment or feature request, please open a new issue on
+GitHub or contact me at pyfiberamp@gmail.com.
+If you find PyFiberAmp useful in your own project, I would also very much like to hear about it.

 A visual example
 =================